 Musician - composer - band leader - recording artist - arranger - educator - producer

-Vibraphonist and composer Mike Freeman has been a part of the New York jazz and Latin music scene for over three decades.
-Dan McClaneghan of Allaboutjazz described him as “masterful” and ranked among other top names of the instrument.
-With spirited soulful swing, Freeman’s performances have taken him from North America and Europe to the Azores, Caribbean, and South America.
-His recordings of original music have gained national and international attention with extensive radio airplay charting on jazz, contemporary jazz, and World Music radio.
-“Blue Tjade,” a tip of the hat to Cal Tjader, followed by “Venetian Blinds,” with music for El Rey Tito Puente and NEA Jazz Master Bobby Hutcherson, are the latest in a line of clave-infused recordings Mike has produced.
+Vibraphonist and composer Mike Freeman has been a part of the New York jazz and Latin music scene for a day or two.
+Dan McClaneghan of Allaboutjazz described him as masterful and ranked among other top names of the instrument.
+With spirited soulful swing, Freeman's performances have taken him from North America and Europe to the Azores, Caribbean, and South America.
+His recordings of original music include tributes to Cal Tjader, Tito Puente, and NEA Jazz Master Bobby Hutcherson.
+Freeman's recordings have received national and international attention and extensive radio airplay, charting on jazz, contemporary jazz, and World Music radio.

 Performance highlights for Freeman as a leader include the Fox Jazz Festival and Riverfront Jazz Festival in WI; the Trinidad & Tobago Steelpan & Jazz Festival; Festival Internacional, Terciera, Azores; Central Park’s Harlem Meer concert series in New York City; performing for Flood Relief in Des Moines, IA; Jazz on the Green in Omaha, NE; the Berks, Rehoboth Beach, Hennessy Greenwich Village, and JVC Newport (at Saratoga) jazz festivals; the International Association of Jazz Educators (IAJE) convention, and an extensive tour of Portugal, cosponsored by the Fulbright Foundation and the American Embassy (USIA), where he received the Medal of the City of Guarda.